vault27/Foundation/paloalto.md

 ### Authentication enforcement object

-- Objects > Authentication
+- **Objects > Authentication**
 - Is assigned to Authentication policy rules
-- We configure here method, authentication profile, and text messgae for user
+- We configure here method, authentication profile, and text messege for user
 - Methods:
     - browser-challenge — The firewall transparently obtains user authentication credentials.
 If you select this action, the Authentication Profile you select must have Kerberos SSO enabled or else you must have configured NTLM in the Captive Portal settings .
 If Kerberos SSO authentication fails, the firewall falls back to NTLM authentication.
 If you did not configure NTLM, or NTLM authentication fails, the firewall falls back to web-form authentication
     - web-form — To authenticate users, the firewall uses the certificate profile you specified when configuring Captive Portal or the Authentication Profile you select in the authentication enforcement object.
 If you select an Authentication Profile , the firewall ignores any Kerberos SSO settings in the profile and presents a Captive Portal page for the user to enter authentication credentials
     - no-captive-portal — The firewall evaluates Security policy without authenticating users
-- Authetication profile my be none, then one in Captive portal settings is used
+- Authetication profile may be none, then one in Captive portal settings is used

 ### Captive Portal - Authentication Portal

-Device > User Identification > Authentication Portal Settings
+**Device > User Identification > Authentication Portal Settings**

 - Timers - Idle + How log to store User-IP mapping
 - GlobalProtect Network Port for Inbound Authentication Prompts (UDP) - To facilitate MFA notifications for non-HTTP applications (such as Perforce) on Windows or macOS endpoints, a GlobalProtect app is required.
 When a session matches an Authentication policy rule, the firewall sends a UDP notification to the GlobalProtect app with an embedded URL link to the Authentication Portal page.
 The GlobalProtect app then displays this message as a pop up notification to the user